 Essentially, bandhas are engaged to gain control and lock your energy – prana, or life force – the way you want.
-The locks are employed to attain control of your energy system, and to direct this energy to the parts of your body where you desire it to go and whatever action you want to perform.
+The locks are employed to attain control of your energy system, to direct this energy to the parts of your body you desire it to go to.

 The root (Mula) and throat (Jalandhara) bandhas’ function is to seal the upper and lower end of the spinal column.
 Jalandhara bandha temporarily prevents prana from moving up, while Mula bandha blocks the downward movement of energy and pulls it back towards the navel region.
 When both are engaged at the same time, it’s like two sticks being rubbed together – with the application of the stomach lock as well, magnifying it to produce the fire of heat.

 Bandhas are often first learned and engaged during practices of kriya and pranayama and once mastered can be used in asana practice as well.
 Bear in mind, it may take some practice until you’re able to engage your bandhas to the most refined degree.

 Benefits of engaging these energy locks